Skip to Content

 Find out more

-Is Thailand safe for gay travellers?
+Is Thailand safe for gay travelers?

 Absolutely hell yeah!

 However, Thai society is still very much conservative as are most places in Asia.
 Outward displays of affection are generally uncommon by both straight and gay couples.
-For example, when greeting someone for the first time, the Thais do not hug, kiss or rarely shake hands.
-Instead, they traditionally put their palms together in a lotus bud by the chest and bow the head.
+For example, when greeting someone for the first time, the Thais do not hug, kiss, or rarely shake hands.
+Instead, they traditionally put their palms together in a lotus bud by the chest and bow their head.
 We avoided public displays of affection for this reason, not because we felt afraid to do so, but more out of respect; it's not something straight couples did so we followed suit.

-We can guarantee that gay travellers to Thailand are very unlikely to ever encounter any homophobia during their holiday.
+We can guarantee that gay travelers to Thailand are very unlikely to ever encounter any homophobia during their holiday.
 It is a destination that is guaranteed to captivate you in many ways that you will no doubt be planning your next trip back to the “Land of Smiles” as soon as you’ve left – just as we do every single time we depart!

 If you want to join a group tour of Thailand wiht other LGBT travellers check out the itinerary planning services offered by OUT Asia